GovNFT/contracts/SPECIFICATION.md

 Key points:

 - Only for ERC-20 tokens that have the `delegate` function implemented.
-- The delegated amount will default to the balance of tokens in the NFT vault
 - The recipient calls the delegate function, specifying the delegatee's address.

 #### Sweeping Airdropped Tokens

-Airdrop Sweeping is designed to manage tokens that are deposited into the NFT outside the original vesting schedule, typically through airdrops.
+Airdrop Sweeping is designed to manage tokens that are deposited into the Lock outside the original vesting schedule, typically through airdrops.
 The process involves the ability to "sweep" or transfer these additional tokens to a specified recipient.

 ### Vault